raudinm/hacker-news-clone/JEST_TESTING_GUIDE.md

-# Comprehensive Jest Testing Guide for React/Next.js UI Components
+# Comprehensive Jest Testing Guide for Clean Architecture Next.js

-This guide provides a detailed, step-by-step approach to setting up and implementing unit tests for UI components in a React/Next.js project using Jest.
-The guide is specifically tailored for a Next.js application with TypeScript, focusing on components like Header, StoryItem, and Comment.
-While focused on React/Next.js, the principles can be adapted to other frameworks like Vue, Angular, or Svelte.
+This guide provides a detailed, step-by-step approach to setting up and implementing comprehensive tests for a React/Next.js project following Clean Architecture principles.
+The guide covers testing across all architectural layers: Domain, Application, Infrastructure, and Presentation.
+The project uses Next.js 15 with TypeScript and implements Clean Architecture for optimal separation of concerns, testability, and maintainability.

+## Clean Architecture Testing Overview

+The testing strategy follows Clean Architecture principles with layered testing:

+- **Domain Layer**: Unit tests for entities, use cases, and repository interfaces
+- **Application Layer**: Integration tests for controllers, presenters, and custom hooks
+- **Infrastructure Layer**: Unit tests for repositories and external API clients
+- **Presentation Layer**: Component tests using React Testing Library

 ## Table of Contents